The ability to travel freely is surely what a Pilot licence is for?

 The Isle of Man and Channel Islands (Bailiwicks of Jersey and Guernsey) are Crown Dependencies of the UK.

-Great Britain is a member of the EU at the time of writing.
+Great Britain is no longer a member of the EU and the UK/EU Post Transition agreement as at 1 January 2021 has many deficiencies in respect to GA.
 Other regions of the the CTA, other than the Republic of Ireland, are not.

 Great Britain and the other regions of the CTA are not Schengen Area member states.